 Then select one of your close competitors, for example with similar domain trust, and pop their domain into SE Ranking Backlink Checker.

-Here you will get plenty of useful information about the competitor backlink profile such as the number of backlinks, referring domains, the dofollow and nofollow ratio, and more.
+Here you will get plenty of useful information about the competitor backlink profile such as the number of backlinks, referring domains, the dofollow and nofollow ratio, how many EDU backlinks and GOV backlinks are linking to the website, and more.

 Then you can go to the pages report to see what pages generate most of their backlinks.

 As you can see, this guy is going hard on affiliate keywords.

 Anyway, competitor backlink analysis is a great way to find great ideas for B2B blogging, understand what pages drive the most backlinks or what pages are the most important for your competitors.